New Mercedes EQS SUV electric car spotted: price and release date

 2022 Mercedes-Benz EQS SUV interior

-No images have surfaced of the EQS SUV’s interior, but you can expect it to be more-or-less identical to that of the EQS saloon, which has been hinted at by the EQS Vision concept (shown above).
-This minimalist dashboard in this concept is dominated by a huge touchscreen display that houses most of the car’s functions, along with a row of rectangular air vents and a few physical buttons above the central screen.
+No images have surfaced of the EQS SUV’s interior, but you can expect it to be more-or-less identical to that of the EQS saloon, which has been hinted at by the EQS Vision concept (shown above and below).

 2022 Mercedes-Benz EQS SUV performance and range